3D printing is more popular than ever. It’s a fun way to improve your DIY skills, and it can even help you make money.

 The key is to avoid competing with cheap, bulk-made products.
 Instead, finding a need in life or work that isn't fully addressed by existing products

 For example, you could make custom tools for hobbies, crafts, or professions (like specialised wrenches, organizers, or camera mounts).
 This could attract niche customers.
-People who are experts or enthusiasts in a particular field are often willing to pay more for tools that are exactly what they need.

 Nut & bolt pencil organizer by Julia Ebert

-16. Personalized Gifts
+16. Personalized 3D Printed Gifts

-We all love receiving personalized gifts, right?
 Whether it's for a holiday, birthday, or wedding, a custom touch makes any gift feel extra special.

 And With 3D printing, you can create truly unique items, such as adding names, numbers, or custom messages to make each gift one-of-a-kind.
-Personalized gifts are often valued more because they show thought and effort, making them a perfect fit for the gift market.

 Low poly heart keychain by 3d_creativa